 Adding the insert.

 Once this is done you can then fix the other end of your box in place.
-Again slightly bend the tabs up and then put a light coating of glue along the end tabs and carefully place your remaining end piece on the box making sure that it lines with the edge of your box and on each corner and leave it to dry.
+Again slightly bend the tabs up and then put a light coating of glue along the end tabs and carefully place the remaining end piece on the box making sure that it lines with the edge of the box and on each corner and leave it to dry.

 Once you have completed all your boxes you are now ready to assemble you model skyscraper.
 You will notice that I chose not to use the kitchen roll as it did not fit my design.